 If something happens at the power station, York County Emergency Management will be notified immediately.
-What actions that need to be taken will be dependent on the Emergency Classification Level that CNS declares (an explanation of each level can be found here <insert hyperlink to ECL page>).
+What actions that need to be taken will be dependent on the Emergency Classification Level that CNS declares (https://www.nrc.gov/about-nrc/emerg-preparedness/about-emerg-preparedness/emerg-classification.html ).
 In the event that a public response is needed, the outdoor warning sirens will be set off.
 The sirens are tested on a quarterly basis.
 In the event the sirens are activated outside of routine testing, the public is encouraged to seek further information through local news media outlets.
 If you are in your car, tune to the local radio station; if you are at home, turn the television to a local channel.
-NOAA all weather alert radios will be activated as well.
+NOAA Weather/All Hazards Alert radios will be activated as well.
 You may be asked to do one of five things:

 - Continue to Monitor: You will be told that the public is not at risk, but please continue to monitor local news media outlets

 - Go Inside, Stay Inside: When this order is given, there is a security threat at the nuclear power station.
 Residents will be told to lock all their doors and windows, go towards the center of the residence and monitor news media.

 - Shelter in Place: If evacuation is considered to be too dangerous or cannot be done in a timely fashion, then residents will be told to close all of their doors and windows, turn off the ventilation to their residence, go towards the center of the residence, and monitor local news media.